purinton/cassandra/README.md

 - Add new commands in the `commands/` directory.
 - Each command has a `.json` definition (for Discord registration/localization) and a `.mjs` handler (for logic).
+- **Example:** To add a `/roll` command:
+  1. Create `commands/roll.json` for the command definition.
+  2. Create `commands/roll.mjs` for the handler logic.
+  3. Restart the bot to auto-register the new command.

 ### Events